 ABOUT THE MAKER

 My personal philosophy is that we live in a world with a "throw-away" mentality.
 Things are made cheaply and not to last.
-I think this is a trend caused by a growing population and the advances of technology to manufacture cheap goods.
-Also, people are losing an appreciation for fine handmade goods.
-On the other hand, technology has brought us the internet, where people are able to freely share ideas on DIY (Do It Yourself).
+I think this is a trend caused largely by the advances of technology to manufacture cheap goods, and people are losing an appreciation for the fine handmade goods of yesteryear.
+Admittedly, technology has brought us the internet, where people are able to freely share ideas, and advertising opportunities abound.
 Video sites such as YouTube are full of information shared by craftsmen on how to make things yourself, often cheaply or without cost.
-I continually learn new techniques from other knifemakers, though I have been making knives since I was 18 years old!
-There also seems to be a trend in popularity for the trade and/or hobby of knifemaking.
+I continually learn new techniques from other artisans, though I have been making knives for over 30 years!
+There also seems to be a current trend in popularity for the trade and/or hobby of knifemaking.
 I never thought I'd live to see a "reality" TV show dedicated to pitting knifemakers against each other!

-I am a Utah native and have lived here all my life.
+I have lived in the beautiful state of Utah all my life.
 I try to gather materials from nature to include in my knives, and to recycle as much as I can.
-I try to make my knives reflect the beauty and spirit of my state.
-For years, I made my knife blades out of old sawblades and files, as many beginning knifemakers do, since most often these things can be obtained at no cost.
+I try to infuse my creations with as many natural materials as I can, many gathered near my home.
+When I started as many knifemakers do, I made my knife blades out of old sawblades and files, since most often these things can be obtained at no cost.
 Now as a more experienced knifemaker, I want consistency and the highest quality possible in my knives.
-I use mostly 1095 high carbon steel for my outdoors knives.
-1095 is a tried-and-true knifemaking steel, and makes knives that are tough, able to hold an edge, and are easy to sharpen in the field.
-I put either a special "bluing" finish on many of my knives (similar to the way guns are blued), or a light acid etch to help resist corrosion and give the knives an interesting patina.
+I use simple high carbon steels such as 1095, 5160, O1 and A2.
+I want my knives to be tough, hold a good edge, and be easily to sharpened in the field.
+I tend to leave a "rough" finish on my steel after heat treatment, and often use chemicals to darken the steel much like gun bluing to help the knives resist corrosion and give them a rugged patina.

 Each of my outdoors knives comes with a leather sheath that I make and stitch by hand.
-I use only vegetable-tanned leather with either a dyed or natural finish, covered with a protective sealant to protect against moisture and help the sheath hold its shape.
-Optionally, you can request a knife without a sheath and save $25 by using Coupon Code "NoSheath" when buying the knife online.
+I use only vegetable-tanned leather with either a dyed or natural finish.

 Thanks for visiting my site, and I hope you will become a customer of Utah Knife Works.
 I try to offer the best quality and service possible, and rely heavily on word of mouth to get my name out there.